ResearchObject/ro-crate/docs/1.1-DRAFT/workflows.md

 # Workflows and Scripts

-Scientific workflows and scripts that were used (or can be used) to analyze or generate files contained in an the RO-Crate MAY be embedded in an RO-Crate. _Workflows_ and _scripts_ SHOULD be described using [data entities](data-entities.md) of type [SoftwareSourceCode].
+Scientific workflows and scripts that were used (or can be used) to analyze or generate files contained in an RO-Crate MAY be embedded in an RO-Crate. _Workflows_ and _scripts_ SHOULD be described using [data entities](data-entities.md) of type [SoftwareSourceCode].

 The distinction between [SoftwareSourceCode] and [SoftwareApplication] for [software](#software) is fluid, and comes down to availability and understandability.
 For instance, office spreadsheet applications are generally available and do not need further explanation (`SoftwareApplication`); while a Python script that is customized for a particular data analysis might be important to understand further and should therefore be included as `SoftwareSourceCode` in the RO-Crate dataset.